hyf1888/JustLend-DAO-Doc/docs/developers/contracts_overview.md

 * Interest Rate Model

 #### Moolah Market
-`Moolah Market:` the Moolsh Lending Market adopts a one-to-one model, where each market supports a single collateral asset paired with a single borrowable asset.
+`Moolah Market:` the Moolsh Lending Market adopts a isolated-lending model, where each market supports a single collateral asset paired with a single borrowable asset.

 #### Moolah Vault
 `Moolah Vault:` each Vault serves as a single-asset management contract that provides liquidity to various lending markets.